Houseplants Care and Maintenance

 Here is where you can really "kill your plant with kindness".
 Because your

-plant is growing much slower than in an outdoor environment, it's needs are
+plant is growing much slower than in an outdoor environment, it needs less

-less fertilizer.
+fertilizer.
 It is using far less nutrients.
-So, those nutrients can
+So, those nutrients can build

 We recommend you buy a balanced, slow release indoor fertilizer.
 If you use